ml5js/ml5-examples/p5js/00_ImageClassification_MultipleImages/README.md

 #### Collect the data

 If you're downloading a dataset, download it and move it to the 'images' folder of this example.
 Unzip it.
 Delete the zip file.
 Rename the parent folder (under 'images') to 'dataset'.
-The dataset folder should contain only other folders and images.
+The dataset folder should contain only images.

 If you already have a collection of images, place those in a folder called 'dataset' in the 'images' folder of this example.